mainkoon81/Study-02-AB-Testing/README.md

 B_lower, B_upper = np.percentile(B_means, 2.5), np.percentile(B_means, 97.5)
 diff_lower, diff_upper = np.percentile(diffs, 2.5), np.percentile(diffs, 97.5)
 ```
- - See the distribution of parameters and see if the H0 can be rejected
+ - See the distribution of parameters and see if the H0 can be rejected.
+Does H0 is within the bound?
 ```
 plt.hist(A_means);
 plt.axvline(x=A_lower, color='r', linewidth=2)